-Greater Wellington Water leases Level 4 Regional Council Centre from GWRC on an arms length basis.
-As at 30 June 2003, Greater Wellington Water had no other significant long-term contractual commitments, other than this office lease (nil at 30 June 2002).
+GW Water leases Level 4 of The Regional Council Centre from Greater Wellington Regional Council on an arms length basis.
+As at 30 June 2003, GW Water had no other significant long-term contractual commitments, other than this office lease (nil at 30 June 2002).